Hebrews Chapter Nine

 Hebrews 9:25 & 26

-Nor did he enter heaven to offer himself again and again, the way the high priest enters the Most Holy Place every year with blood that is not his own.
-Then Christ would have had to suffer many times since the creation of the world.
-But now he has appeared once for all at the end of the ages to do away with sin by the sacrifice of himself.
+Further, he did not enter heaven to offer himself over and over again, like the cohen hagadol who enters the Holiest Place year after year with blood that is not his own; for then he would have had to suffer death many times - from the founding of the universe on.
+But as it is, he has appeared once at the end of the ages in order to do away with sin through the sacrifice of himself.

 The high priest had to enter every year to atone for the sins of the people and he could never say it is finished like Jesus did on the cross.
 He presented Himself once and for all; for all people and for all time.